Ophiase/Oracle-Consensus/oracle_contract/README.md

 ## Code details

-To manage floats, we use the wad convention on ``i128``.
+To manage floats, we use the wsad convention on ``i128``.
 - details in : ``signed_decimal.cairo``
-- The signed wad implementation is based on the code from alexandria.
+- The signed wsad implementation is based on the code from alexandria.

 Currently, the implementations are uncrypted and can be called by anyone.
 A payment system will be added in the future.